 The Council seeks to diversify, support and protect The Marina Retail and Leisure Park.
 Visually improving the waterfront is one aim and businesses such as water taxis are mooted as acceptable.
-An increase in visitor numbers (brought in by the diverse attractions) and the possible use of water-born vehicles could impact upon SPA birds using the marina water body.
+Policy RC12 covers the Marina and is outside of the pSPA.
+However, an increase in visitor numbers (brought in by the planned diverse attractions) and the possible use of water-born vehicles could impact upon SPA birds using the marina water body.
 This could include disturbance in the outer marina (West Harbour) which is likely to become a pSPA (proposed extension) and the existing SPA bird roost island in the outer harbour.
 It is relatively difficult to mitigate impacts resulting from a deliberate policy to increase visitor numbers.
 However, the policy has been altered with the statement 'Where appropriate the Council will seek the provision of interpretation to increase public understanding of the Teesmouth and Cleveland Coast SPA and Ramsar'.
+Hartlepool BC believes this to be a proportionate response for the following reasons: